Consider or Choose? The Role and Power of Consideration Sets: Identifiability and Axiomatic Characterization

 We first highlight that most nonparametric choice models are not identifiable from the choice data $\{ \Pbb_j (S) : j \in S^+, S \subseteq N \}$ alone.
-The examples include the ranking-based model \citep{farias2013nonparametric}, the Markov-chain model \citep{blanchet2016markov}, the decision forest model \citep{chen2022decision}, among others.
+The examples include the ranking-based model \citep{farias2013nonparametric} and the decision forest model \citep{chen2022decision}, among others.
 In particular, \cite{sher2011partial} show that the ranking-based model cannot be identified when $n\ge 4$.
-Intuitively, the nonidentifiability of most of the aforementioned nonparametric models can be explained by the fact that the parameter space grows much faster \DM{with $n$} than the number of available equations that match predicted and actual choice probabilities $\{ \Pbb_j (S) \}_{j \in S^+, S \subseteq N}$ to identify model parameters.
-For instance, a ranking-based model requires the estimation of $n!$ parameters, which is the number of all possible rankings, while the number of available equations to identify model parameters is upper bounded by $n \cdot 2^n$, where $2^n$ is the total number of assortments $S \subseteq N$.
-In contrast, the number of parameters in the SSM model proposed in this paper is lower than the number of the available equations that match predicted and actual purchase probabilities $\{ \Pbb_j (S) \}_{j \in S^+, S \subseteq N}$ to identify model parameters, i.e., SSM model requires the estimation of $2^n$ parameters and we have at least $2^n$ equations to accomplish that.
-Thus, to the best of our knowledge, the SSM model is one of the most flexible choice rules (i.e., it has the highest number of parameters) which are still identifiable from the choice data alone.
+Intuitively, the nonidentifiability of the aforementioned nonparametric models can be explained by the fact that the parameter space grows much faster with $n$ than the number of available equations that match predicted and actual choice probabilities $\{ \Pbb_j (S) \}_{j \in S^+, S \subseteq N}$ to identify model parameters.
+Specifically, these equations can be written in the form $\Pbb^{\texttt{MD}}_j(S) = \Pbb_j(S)$, for $j \in S^+$ and $S \subseteq N$, where $\texttt{MD}$ is a choice model and $\Pbb^{\texttt{MD}}_j(S)$ is the predicted probability to choose item $j$ from assortment~$S$ under the choice model \texttt{MD}.